 PUBLIC SERVICE ANNOUNCEMENT

 Observe the wonders of the universe at Owl Observatory!
 The Observatory now features a 16" Schmidt-Cassegrain Telescope.
 In addition, telescopes of all kinds will be set up near the observatory, located at the Kalamazoo Nature Center (7000 North Westnedge Ave.).

 Highlights of the night include Venus and the first quarter Moon.

 Along with observing through telescopes, KAS members will be on hand at the start of each session to conduct a Telescope Clinic.
 Beginners can learn how to properly setup and use their telescopes.

 Each session also features a Constellation Workshop.
 Learn to read a simple star map (provided free of charge) and find bright stars and constellations on your own.
 The workshop is followed by a guided tour of the night sky.

 Sessions will be canceled if the sky is mostly cloudy or overcast.
 For cancellation information, please visit the KAS website starting at 6:00 pm on the day of the session.
-For more information and a complete schedule of Public Observing Sessions, please visit our website: http://www.kasonline.org/.
+For more information, a complete schedule of Public Observing Sessions, and any pandemic precautions, please visit our website: http://www.kasonline.org/.
 You can also follow the KAS on Twitter and/or Facebook.

 Phone: (269) 329-4251